 The easiest way to find “real” data is to use Google Scholar, a search engine that specifically returns peer-reviewed articles from universities and other academic institutions.

 Use the options on the left hand side of the screen to filter your results for the most recent dates.

 Of course, your readers may not want to wade through a technical document.
 That’s why I usually provide a link to the data along with my own explanation.

 Here’s an example:

-“If you’ve never sent out thank you emails—it’s not too late!
-The data shows that the word ‘thank’ achieves an email opening rate of 52.7% above average.”
+“If you’ve never sent out hobby-specific emails—it’s not too late!
+The data shows emails related to hobbies have an open rate of 27.35%.”

 The reader can follow up with the original data if they want to, but the blog post hasn’t been bogged down by technical details.

 Bloggers and content marketers have never been more influential, and with this power comes great responsibility.
 Not only do we need to protect the integrity and reputation of online content, but we owe it to our readers to provide accurate information and sound advice.